 Some major car makers and dealers have managed to adapt to the new digital landscape.
 But exactly how did they turn their brochures into test drives?

 In today's blog I'll be going over how car makers and dealers stayed ahead of the curve and what kinds of results you could achieve with similar tactics.

 It’s not enough for marketing managers to upload their PDF brochures to their website anymore.
 For one thing, they're not mobile optimized.

-But more than that, 70% of buyers stated the Internet as a major source for information gathering.
+But more importantly than that, 70% of buyers stated the internet as a major source for information gathering.

-Meaning it's more important than ever for dealers and car manufacturers to create a state-of-the-art Web presence.
+Meaning it's more important than ever for dealers and car manufacturers to create a state-of-the-art web presence.
 One that gives customers a digitally supported purchasing experience.
-Experiences that include pop-ups to encourage test drives, comparison tools, car configurators, to name a few.
+Experiences that include pop-ups to encourage test drives, comparison tools, car configurations, to name a few.